note38/WU-P-EVS/CLERK_CONFIGURATION.md

 The code changes we've made will help enforce the email code strategy, but the primary fix needs to happen in the Clerk Dashboard as described above.

+## Fixing Factor One Page Issues:

+If the email code input field is not showing on the factor one page:

+1. **Check CSS Visibility**: Ensure elements are not hidden by CSS
+2. **Verify Clerk Dashboard Settings**: Make sure only email code authentication is enabled
+3. **Clear Browser Cache**: Cached assets might be causing issues

 ## Testing:

 After making these changes: